 Illinois law had traditionally provided for the calculation of child support based upon a percentage of the net income of the non-residential parent.
 Beginning July 1, 2017, the entire statutory scheme for child support in Illinois has changed.

 Child support will now be calculated with consideration of the incomes of both parents, and, in some instances, with consideration of the amount of time that each parent spends with the children in his or her care.
+This calculation may be adjusted taking into account more specific facts as set forth below.

 The child support model is called “Income Shares,” and it matches more closely with the child support provisions of most of the other states.
 It begins with the notion that each parent has a obligation to provide for the support of the children, and the statute provides for a set child support amount, based upon the combined net incomes of the parents.